8Ginette8/gbif.range/README.md

                         buffer_width_polygon = 0.1)
 ```

-Here we want to adapt the extra-parameters to the extent of the study area, e.g., (i) consider points as outliers (a maximum group of two points) if this bunch is away > 555km (1° ~ 111km) from the other cluster points, (ii) do not draw any buffer around single observations, and (iii) apply a buffer of ~10km around the drawn polygons.
+Here we adapted the extra-parameters to the extent of the study area, e.g., (i) consider points as outliers (a maximum group of two points) if this bunch is away > 555km (1° ~ 111km) from the other cluster points, (ii) do not draw any buffer around single observations, and (iii) apply a buffer of ~10km around the drawn polygons.
 It also important to note that the resolution parameter ('res') can be changed to adjust how fine the spatial output should be.

 ``` r
 # Plot